mootools/mootools-more/Docs/Drag/Sortables.Delegation.md

 Class: Sortables.Delegation {#Sortables-Delegation}
 ===================================================

-An event delegated interface for drag and drop sorting.
+An event delegated interface for drag and drop sorting, Sortables.Delegation is an ideal solution for large applications handling many dynamic elements.
+Here large lists are both easier to manage and even more performant than with it's superclass Sortables.

 ### Extends: